-Draft Transparency Guidelines for funders in Aotearoa New Zealand
+Transparency Guidelines for funders in Aotearoa New Zealand

 In philanthropy and grantmaking, being transparent simply means being open and honest about what we do and how we work so we can clearly show how we are serving the public good.

-Center, USA.
-The guidelines offer an internationally consistent benchmark for best practice in ensuring grantmaking is accountable and transparent to our communities.
+These guidelines offer an internationally consistent benchmark for best practice in ensuring grantmaking is accountable and transparent to our communities.